dockstore/azul/OPERATOR.rst

 S3 bucket backing the Data Browser's CloudFront distribution.

-Typically, CC requests the deployment of a Data Browser instance on Slack, specifying the commit they wish to be deployed.
-After the system administrator approves that request, the operator merges the specified commit into one of the ``ucsc/{atlas}/{deployment}`` branches and then pushes that branch to the ``DataBiosphere/data-browser`` project on GitHub, and the ``ucsc/data-browser`` project on the GitLab instance for the Azul ``{deployment}`` that backs the Data Browser instance to be deployed.
-For the merge commit title, SmartGit's default can be used, as long as the title reflects the commit (branch, tag, or sha1) specified by CC.
+Typically, CC requests the deployment of a Data Browser instance on Slack, specifying the commit (tag or sha1) they wish to be deployed.
+After the system administrator approves that request, the operator pushes the specified tag (if a tag was specified) to the GitLab instance for the Azul ``{deployment}`` that backs the Data Browser instance to be deployed.
+Then the specified tag (or commit, if no tag was specified) is merged into one of the ``ucsc/{atlas}/{deployment}`` branches.
+That branch is then is pushed to the ``DataBiosphere/data-browser`` project on GitHub, and the ``ucsc/data-browser`` project on GitLab (same instance as above).
+For the merge commit title, SmartGit's default can be used, as long as the title reflects the commit (tag or sha1) specified by CC.

 The ``{atlas}`` placeholder can be ``hca``, ``anvil`` or ``lungmap``.
 Not all combinations of ``{atlas}`` and ``{deployment}`` are valid.
 Valid combinations